 Operating Costs.
 Operating costs as a percentage of revenue increased to 14.3% during the year ended December 29, 2013 from 14.2% during the same period in 2012.
-The increase in the current period was primarily caused by higher utility and insurance costs as a percentage of revenue, partially offset by lower liquor taxes as a result of opening more locations outside of Texas, which charges a higher liquor tax than other jurisdictions.
+The increase in the current period was primarily caused by higher utility and insurance costs as a percentage of revenue of approximately 20 basis points and smaller increases in other categories of 10 basis points partially offset by lower liquor taxes of 20 basis points as a result of opening more locations outside of Texas, which charges a higher liquor tax than other jurisdictions.

 Occupancy Costs.
-As a percentage of revenue, occupancy costs remained flat at approximately6.0%.
+As a percentage of revenue, occupancy costs remained flat at approximately 6.0%.

 General and Administrative Expenses.
 General and administrative expenses increased \$0.7 million, or 7.0%, to \$10.0 million for the year ended December 29, 2013, as compared to \$9.4 million during the same period in 2012.
-This increase was primarily driven by an increase in salary and stock based compensation expense associated with additional employees as we continue to strengthen our infrastructure for future growth and an increase in incremental costs associated with operating as a public company for a full fiscal year in 2013 as compared to only half a year for fiscal 2012.
-These increases were partially offset by a decrease in performance based bonuses.
+This increase was primarily driven by an increase in salary and stock based compensation expense of \$0.8 million associated with additional employees as we continue to strengthen our infrastructure for future growth, an increase in incremental costs associated with operating as a public company for a full fiscal year in 2013 of \$0.3 million as compared to only half a year for fiscal 2012 and smaller increases in other categories of \$0.2 million related to our growth.
+These increases were partially offset by a decrease in performance based bonuses of \$0.6 million.